keypup-io/cloudtasker/README.md

 A local processing server is also available for development.
 This local server processes jobs in lieu of Cloud Tasks and allows you to work offline.

+**Maturity**: This gem is production-ready.
+We at Keypup have already processed millions of jobs using Cloudtasker and all related extensions (cron, batch and unique jobs).
+I'm waiting till the end of 2020 before releasing the official `v1.0.0` in case we've missed any edge-case bug.

 ## Summary

 1. [Installation](#installation)